PramodMunaweera/C-Programming-Noob-to-Proficient/06_Pointers/pointers.md

 }
 ```

-Function pointers are big and really important topic, and we'll go in-depth into this in [12: Advanced Concepts - Advanced Pointers]() chapter.
+Function pointers are big and really important topic, and we'll go in-depth into this in [12: Function Pointers](../12_Function_pointers/function_pointers.md) chapter.

 ## Common Pitfalls and Best Practices